yuanshunning/pickit-docs/docs/documentation/picking/check-collisions-with.rst

 When collision checking yields that a certain object pose will result in a collision,  the object will be labeled as unpickable and not sent to the robot.
-In the Pick-it web interface, unpickable objects are displayed orange in the Objects view and the `detection grid <https://support.pickit3d.com/article/167-the-pick-it-detection-grid>`__.
+In the Pickit web interface, unpickable objects are displayed orange in the Objects view and the `detection grid <https://support.pickit3d.com/article/167-the-pick-it-detection-grid>`__.
 When clicking on the unpickable object, the modeled tool will appear in